armory/docs/content/en/armory-enterprise/plugin-guide/iam-authentication.md

 ![Proprietary](/images/proprietary.svg)
 ## Overview

-Authenticates Mysql(Aurora) with RDS IAM-auth for Clouddriver, Orca, and Front50 services.
+Authenticates MySQL(Aurora) with RDS IAM-auth for Clouddriver, Orca, and Front50 services.

-The plugin can read aws credentials information from the plugin properties:
+The plugin can read AWS credentials information from the plugin properties:

 ```yaml
 armory: